-Physical activity and sport can help your child’s development, provide opportunities to move, play, learn and develop skills.
+Daily physical activity helps your child’s development by providing opportunities to move, play, learn and develop skills.
 It also helps with their mental wellbeing.
-Encouraging your child to take part in energetic play outdoors is important.
+Encouraging your child to take part in energetic play is important.
 Remember that it is good for you too.
-Are there things that you could do as a family to get you all outdoors and more active?
+Are there things that you could do as a family to get you all more active?

-Your baby or toddler needs time with you or other special adults.
-They will respond to eye contact, talking, and singing songs and nursery rhymes.
-They need to explore the world and have access to lots of different everyday objects and natural materials which need not cost a fortune.
+First and foremost, your baby or toddler needs time to interact with you or other special adults.
+This helps them to both make sense of their world and develop their own responses.
+They need adults who provide close interactions such as eye contact, talking to them, and singing songs and nursery rhymes with them.
+Time and patience are important to help babies and young children to thrive and develop well.
+They are naturally curious and need to explore their world.
+They do not need expensive toys - you can provide access to lots of different everyday objects and natural materials for them to investigate which need not cost a fortune.
 Your baby or toddler will love to play with wooden or stainless steel spoons and whisks from the kitchen drawer, or a clean pine cone or wooden clothes pegs while you watch them.
-Even at this age they will enjoy looking at simple picture and board books.
+From their earliest days they will enjoy looking at simple picture and board books.

 As your child gets older they will become more independent and ask lots of questions.
+You may notice that they often repeat actions as they learn.
+This is called schematic play and is a normal part of development.
+Babies need time and patience from you to work things out.
 They will learn a lot by helping you with simple tasks around the home like matching socks and sorting washing into lights and darks.
 You can encourage them to develop their skills by asking them to set the table or help you prepare food.

 Children and young people will need time and a place to do their homework or study at home.
-Ideally this will be somewhere that doesn’t need to be cleared away once they have finished each day.
 You can help by finding a place at home where they can work and keep them from being interrupted.
 You can read more about supporting your child as they study for exams in the supporting study section.